Product design: Facebook Parental Supervision

 We acknowledge supervision is not appropriate or desired for all families and so also build teen support and raise baseline for safety and privacy

-– Time Spent
+Time Spent / P0

 Problem: Only showing general screen time information to parents without details is not very helpful for time limits set up.

-- Data on where / how someone is spending time
+Opportunity area: - Limits for time spent - Data on where / how someone is spending time

 Solution: To assist parents in making better time management decisions with their teens, provide a breakdown of detailed screen time information from teen activity and when it is most used.